 Nutritional Value Of Pineapple

-Pineapple has several varieties with varying nutritional values.
-On average, one cup of pineapple (165g) can offer a nursing mother the following nutrients to contribute to her nutritional needs during the lactation period and beyond (3)(4).
+Pineapple has several varieties with varying nutritional values and is a breastfeeding-friendly fruit On average, one cup of pineapple (165g) can offer a nursing mother the following nutrients to contribute to her nutritional needs during the lactation period and beyond (3)(4).